enshiromashiro/stagbeetle/README.md

 # stagbeetle

 You see battle animations from Mother2 (a.k.a.
-Eathbound).
+Earthbound).

 ## Installation